 Renewable Energy Third-Party Sales - The bill would allow businesses and contracted third party ("parties") to install renewable generators and to sell the power to others that are located within the same parcel or on an immediately adjacent parcel.
 It does not matter whether the purchaser of the power is served by the same incumbent utility that serves the property where the generator is located, which could be a big issue if the generator is located on a very large tract of land.
 These sales would not be considered retail sales of electricity, meaning they would not be subject to the same taxes as utility sales such as the gross receipts tax, the public service tax, and possibly the sales tax.
 Of course they also would not be subject to franchise fees.
 The parties and the sales would not be subject to regulation by the PSC.
 IOUs would be allowed to be 3rd party sellers and participate under the same terms as an unregulated utility.
 The legislation attempts to keep the electric utilities whole, by allowing utilities to recover the cost of providing backup generation and transmission service, and by allowing utilities to charge a capacity fee for backup power.
 The capacity fee would be based on actual costs or projected costs instead of just allowing cost recovery, but the charges for all utilities must be approved by the Commission (even for electric cooperatives).
 Any related Commission rulemaking would be focused only on electric utilities recovering their costs for providing the services.
-We are meeting with the sponsor on Thursday to see what our options are going forward.
-Obviously this would need a lot of amending before we could support the bill, but we are encouraged that the sponsor recognized the need for utilities to have special charges for customers that self-generate part of their needs.
+Obviously, this would need a lot of amending before we could support the bill, but we are encouraged that the sponsor recognized the need for utilities to have special charges for customers that self-generate part of their needs.